 Sexual assault is the most common crime in the United States, and the least reported.
 Studies reveal:

-Sexual assault victims can suffer from short-term or long-term Post Traumatic Stress Disorder (PTSD) and may need health care to address the trauma.
-Although victim services are often offered by the community, Blue Cross and Blue Shield of New Mexico (BCBSNM) can help with health care coverage options, including mental health visits.
+Victims can suffer from short-term or long-term Post Traumatic Stress Disorder (PTSD).
+They may need health care to address the trauma.
+While victim services are often offered by the community, Blue Cross and Blue Shield of New Mexico (BCBSNM) can help with health care coverage options, including mental health visits.
 For benefits, call the customer service number on the back of your BCBSNM member ID card or use the Provider Finder® to locate a provider in your area.

 All of us can play a role in creating a safe environment.